amirooz/tic-tac-toe/README.md

 # tic-tac-toe
-Two users play a game of tick-tack-toe on the same computer
+Two users play a game of tic-tac-toe on the same computer

 ## Installation and use